 Fellowships in Museum Practice (FMP)

-Applications for the program are considered throughout the year; however, solicitations for the FMP program are reviewed beginning December 1 for the following year.
+Applications for the program are considered throughout the year; however, solicitations for the FMP program are reviewed beginning May 1 for the following academic year.

 Mid-career practitioners who empower students, teachers, and lifelong learners to access, integrate, and add to the Smithsonian's digital collection of assets.